Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Any- Algorithms for DP

 \introparagraph{Data structures} The sets of choices $\Choices_k(v)$ of every node $v$ is implemented with a \emph{priority queue} so that we can find the minimum-weight choice efficiently.
 Additionally, every node maintains a \emph{sorted list} of suffixes.
-As the lower-ranked suffixes are computed, they are added to the sorted list so that they can be reused.
-This makes the algorithm faster as $k$ increases. \Cref{alg:rec} contains the detailed pseudocode.
+As the lower-ranked suffixes are computed, they are added to the sorted list so that they can be reused (when the same node is visited via a different prefix).
+This type of \emph{memoization} (in addition to that of standard DP) makes the algorithm faster as the value of $k$ increases. \Cref{alg:rec} contains the detailed pseudocode.